Securing your files with gpg

 tar -cvzf - desired-directory | gpg -cv > encrypted-archive.tar.gz.gpg

-This command basically creates a tar file containing the files in the desired-directory
+This command basically creates a tar file containing the files in the desired-directory and due to - this tar will be piped to the gpg command.

-This gpg command will then take the piped tar and encrypt it and write the result into encrypted-archive.tar.gz.gpg
+This gpg command will then take the piped tar and encrypt it and write the result into encrypted-archive.tar.gz.gpg.

-tar command parameter | |
+| tar command parameter | |

--c | Is used to create an archive |
+| -c | Is used to create an archive |

--v | verbose (get more output) |
+| -v | verbose (get more output) |

--z | Compress the file for smaller size |
+| -z | Compress the file for smaller size |

--f | Specifies that the file name will be mentioned next |
+| -f | Specifies that the file name will be mentioned next |

-gpg command parameter | |
+| gpg command parameter | |

--c | encryption only with symmetric cipher |
+| -c | encryption only with symmetric cipher |

--v | verbose (get more output) |
+| -v | verbose (get more output) |

 Decrypt and decompress a gpg protected file